• Home

 EPCOT was the second theme park to be opened at Walt Disney World.
 It opened on 1 October 1982.
 It is a very large park and is almost twice the size of the Magic Kingdom.

 EPCOT is like two different theme parks in one.
-It is comprised of Future World and the World Showcase.
-The EPCOT main entrance is at Future World.
+It is comprised of the original Future World (now divided into World Celebration, World Discovery, and World Nature) and World Showcase.
+The EPCOT main entrance is at World Celebration.

 History and Name Changes